bacionejs/termux/README.md

 <img src="README.jpg" alt="README image" width="30%">

-## How I wrote bacionejs on an Android
+## How I wrote bacionejs on Android
 [Bacione Javascript Editor](https://github.com/bacionejs/editor) is an Integrated Development Environment (IDE) for programming small javascript games on a phone.
 Several games are included.

 I used the Neovim editor to create the Bacionejs editor.
 Below is my setup.